 The Arch to London Bridge Drive: 1.5 kilometres // 4 minutes

-London Bridge, Great Ocean Road, got its name because it was originally connected to the mainland.
-Visitors to the area would often drive their vehicles onto the top of the Great Ocean Road London Bridge or walk.
+London Bridge got its name because it was originally connected to the mainland.
+Visitors to the area would often take an inland route onto the top of the London Bridge or walk.
 However, in 1990 the connecting piece collapsed.
 No one was injured but the few tourists who were on top of the bridge had to be rescued by helicopter.

-Today, visitors come to see the rock formation and the stunning beach which fringes the coastline.
+Today, visitors come to see the rock formation and the stunning beach that fringes the coastline.
 There are two viewing platforms which can be reached via a short walk from the car park.

 The Grotto